 Does Addiction Lead to Co-occurring Disorder?

-Heroin can cause depression in someone who hadn’t been depressed prior.
+Heroin can cause depression in someone who hasn’t been depressed prior.
 Someone who is anxious may become addicted to cocaine.
 The chances of becoming addicted when you have a mental health disorder are greater.
-The chances are also higher for someone with a mental health disorder to become addicted to a substance.
-As the two feed off each other, it’s common that someone suffering from one disorder will experience the other.
+The possibilities are also higher for someone with a mental health disorder to become addicted to a substance.
+As the two feed off each other, it’s common for someone suffering from one disorder to experience the other.